How to celebrate Neighbour Day

 Invite your neighbours

-Register to download the Neighbour Day poster on to A4 or A3 along with the invitations.
+Register from 1 October 2019 to download the Neighbour Day poster on to A4 or A3 along with the invitations.
 Just add the time, place and contact details.
 Let people know if they should bring food and drinks.
 Decide the best way to invite your neighbours.
-Knocking on the door and handing them an invitation is a nice personal touch, however you could pop it in the letterbox or come back later if they are not home.
-There is a name-tag file in the free e-kits or get people to make their own nametags using sticky labels.
+Knocking on the door and handing them an invitation is a nice personal touch, however, you could pop it in the letterbox or come back later if they are not home.
+There is a nametag file in the free e-kits or get people to write their own nametags using sticky labels.

 Contact your local council or shire